It’s been a long time since I’ve done one of these, I know…you’ve been asking me for a new installment for quite some time now.

-I helped Joshua sell something on eBay, so I package that up, and print a label.
+I made an ebay sale, so I package that up, and print a label.
 I weigh the package on my kitchen scale just to double-check the shipping weight…it’s not super-duper accurate, but I always round up a bit just in case.

-I pack some things for Mr. FG’s work lunchbox, and then finish up my cooking.
+I pack some things for the husband’s work lunchbox, and then finish up my cooking.
 I’m making Chicken/Bacon/Spinach wraps,

 and we’re having sauteed green beans (you should try them!) on the side.
 I remember that some of you wanted the recipe, so I take some pictures while I cook the beans.

 12:00-We sit down to eat together.
-Since Mr. FG works second shift now, this is our family dinner for the day.
+Since the husband works second shift now, this is our family dinner for the day.

-12:45-We finish eating, clear our dishes, and I finish packing Mr. FG’s lunch while he gets dressed for work.
+12:45-We finish eating, clear our dishes, and I finish packing his lunch while he gets dressed for work.

 1:00-He’s off to work, and after saying goodbye to him, the kids and I head back inside to clean up lunch together.

 1:20-Sonia, Zoe, and I leave to run some errands.
-Joshua and Lisey stay home to do schoolwork (they’ve also been doing some in the morning.)
+The two older kids stay home to do schoolwork (they’ve also been doing some in the morning.)